Hello, ma’am. Please, do not be afraid. It is only me: the Spider Man. No no, not a spider man. THE Spider Man.

-Please feel no need to thank me: saver of your life, for I Spider Man (verb) not for glory but for relaxing, addictive, smokey pleasure.
+Please feel no need to thank me, I only saved your life.
+For I Spider Man (using it as a verb now) not for glory but for relaxing, addictive, smokey pleasure.
 Yes, I am the real Spider Man, like the films come to life before your eyes.
-Five or six movies, they made.
+Five or six movies, they made, I think.
 I am also one of the X-Men?
-I am one of the X-Men.
+Sure, I am one of the X-Men.
 Let me have one of those cigarettes and I will tell you that the Wolverine Man is a nice man in person.

 I am boring you with my life story.
-My dead uncle once told me “I need to stop, but these cigarettes are too cheap and too good.”
+My dead uncle once told me “with great power comes great responsibility” and then he said “I need to stop smoking, but these cigarettes are just too cheap and too good.”
 You and he would have gotten along like a spider and my jugular.
 He got killed by the Sandman, I think.
 They made one of the films about it.

 My webs, they hurt.
 People do not know this.
-It hurts me to shoot my spider webs at criminals but I have to do it or else it ends up in the newspaper.
+It hurts me to shoot my spider webs at criminals but I have to do it or else it ends up in the god damned newspaper.
 I feel like, a lot of times, no matter what I do, it ends up in the newspaper.
-I work at the newspaper.
+I work at the newspaper taking photos of me.
 How’s your life?
 Still on?
-You’re welcome, give me the cigarettes.
+Yeah, you’re welcome.
+Give me the cigarettes.